Word for Practical Editing

 The content is grouped to follow through a typical client project and includes consideration of useful techniques for working on different types of document.

 Most units include study notes and screencasts for each OS, with an exercise to consolidate your learning.
 There are also several additional resource sheets covering different aspects of Word’s features.
+We're sorry that subtitles are not currently available for the screencasts.

 The course will help to raise your confidence in your ability to use Word effectively and efficiently.